sodekirk/SO6502/firmware/CUPL/README.md

 I played around a little to see if I could also use the 22V10 to introduce CPU wait states for slower peripherals (RAM/ROM), but I don't think I ever got it working.

-The code is compiled using WinCUPL into a .jed file that can be written to the 22V10 using a programmer, such as the XGecu TL866II+, or similar.
+The code is compiled using WinCUPL into a .jed file that can be written to the 22V10 using a programmer such as the XGecu TL866II+ or similar.

 WinCUPL is old and finicky.
 It was probably written back in the days of short filenames (8 character name + 3 character extension), so it is a good idea to stick with that and to avoid spaces in the filenames and paths to the files.